Who is "Qualified" to Hear from God or Angels?

 “And I sought for a man among them, that should make up the hedge, and stand in the gap before me for the land, that I should not destroy it: but I found none.”
 Ezekiel 22:30-31

 Christians must settle in their minds the fact that God is God.
-He speak to anyone or use anyone as a means of accomplishing His will (including delivering His message to us).
+He can speak through or use anyone as a means of accomplishing His will (including delivering His message to us).

 Servants such as the apostles Paul and John who lived out their testimony to Jesus would be examples of faithful messengers.
-The problem with messengers is always that we either tend give them the attention and adoration we owe to the Lord OR we dismiss them altogether when they are people we wouldn't choose.
-Either way, we can end up ignoring the message of the Lord.
+But the problem with messengers is always that we either tend give them the attention and adoration we owe to the Lord OR we dismiss them altogether when they are people we wouldn't choose.
+Either way, we can end up missing the message of the Lord.

 Even when the Lord finds a faithful, willing participant, we must remember that NO one earns his or her salvation.
 Faithfulness and "works" (using the Lord's gifts and talents for His kingdom) will be honored and rewarded in Heaven but they don’t save a person.